nicbou/nicolasbouliane.com/frontend/content/blog/calm-tech.md

     1. Automated actions should respect the user's intent.
     2. Failures should call for the user's attention.

-## Only act in the user's best interests

 ## Related ideas

 - Steve Jobs' [bicycle of the mind](https://www.youtube.com/watch?v=W5o7umYvqlw)